dgerabagi/data-curation-environment/prompt.md

 - **Description:** A plan for an enhanced settings panel where users can create and manage "model cards" to easily switch between different LLM providers and configurations.
 - **Tags:** feature plan, settings, ui, ux, llm, configuration, model management

+### A86.
+DCE - PCPP Workflow Centralization and UI Persistence Plan
+- **Description:** A plan to centralize the main workflow buttons in the PCPP, make the animated workflow highlight persistent, and fix the broken cost calculation.
+- **Tags:** feature plan, ui, ux, workflow, refactor, bug fix

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles